 - Take advantage of NORC’s seminar series on emerging topics in survey research and industry best practices

 - Previous interns have worked on the National Immunization Survey, the Medicare Current Beneficiary Survey, and the National Longitudinal Study of Youth, among other projects

 - Gain exposure to all facets of the survey process—from designing research questions to developing appropriate modes for data collection to formulating new analyses of results

-- Experience a summer of hands-on survey design, analysis, and operations
+- Experience a summer of hands-on learning around survey design, analysis, and operations

 - Apply and develop your technical skills, while honing collaboration and project management skills